symbol/symbol-docs/source/concepts/account-restriction.rst

 :doc:`Accounts <account>` may configure a set of smart rules to block announcing or receiving transactions given a series of restrictions.

-The account owners - plural in case of multisig accounts - can edit the account restrictions at a later time announcing the specific :ref:`AccountRestrictionTransaction <account-address-restriction-transaction>`.
+The account owners—plural in case of multisig accounts—can edit the account restrictions at a later time announcing the specific :ref:`AccountRestrictionTransaction <account-address-restriction-transaction>`.

 .. csv-table:: Restriction types
     :widths: 40 30 30